Dynalon/Rainy/docs/OAUTH.md

 Tomboy OAuth authentication
 ===========================

-Note: This document is only intended for developers.
+ATTENTION: This document is only intended for developers.

 Tomboy (or any other OAuth consumer like Tomdroid) uses OAuth for authentication when doing cloud/server synchronisation.
 The necessary OAuth Urls are retrieved via the [root ApiRef call][api-root], and then used for the the OAuth 1.0a authentication/authorization steps.